 The Legendary Trainhoppers often sell-out their shows.
 Click here for upcoming dates and get your tickets ahead of time.
 Your whole family will have fun at this show!

 Lately, I’ve been listening to the T.J.
-Gabet Band.
+Gabet Band (Spotify and Apple Music).
 They’re country, original, and the members hail from Fort Wayne, Indiana and surrounding small towns.
 I got in touch with T.J. to find out what the band is up to this summer and he had this to say, “We’re looking forward to releasing some new music in August and I can’t wait to share it with our listeners.”

 T.J. also shared that the band’s roots in and around Fort Wayne still lend creative influence.
 The group’s midwestern connections have undoubtedly shaped their music, “We feel a lot of pride for where we come from and it inspires our music.
 One of the songs on our last album takes me back to a time when we were riding dirt bikes in Spencerville.”